ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 @reboot sleep 125 && ~/hyundai_kia_connect_monitor/run_monitor_infinite.sh >> ~/hyundai_kia_connect_monitor/crontab_run_monitor_infinite.log 2>&1
 ```

-*Note: there is a limit in the number of request per country, but 1 request per hour should not hamper using the Bluelink or UVO Connect App at the same time*
+*Note: there is a limit in the number of requests per country, but 1 request per hour should not hamper using the Bluelink or UVO Connect App at the same time*

 ## Running monitor.py once
-Example script [run_monitor_once.sh](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/run_monitor_once.sh) to run monitor.py once on a linux based system.
+Example script [run_monitor_once.sh](https://raw.githubusercontent.com/ZuinigeRijder/hyundai_kia_connect_monitor/main/run_monitor_once.sh) to run monitor.py once on a Linux-based system.

 Steps:
 1. create a directory hyundai_kia_connect_monitor in your home directory